Internet-of-People/hydra-airdrop-2/README.md

 **A**: We need a cryptographic signature to verify that you own the IoP address you’re trying to register.
 In your IoP core wallet, select “Sign Message” from the File menu.
 Paste the eligible IoP address in the top bar and your ETH address in the message box.
 Click the “Sign Message” button and the signature will be generated.
 You can use the Copy button to the right of the signature to copy it to the clipboard.

 **Q**: The bot said: “That IoP address isn't on the list of IoP addresses eligible for this airdrop.
 Sorry.”
 Why?
-**A**: First check [this list](src/data/round1/balances_eligible.json) for your address.
-If the balance there does not match what you think you had in that address, compare against [this list](src/data/round1/all_balances_chronological.json), where the balance for each of the snapshots is listed.
+**A**: First check these lists for for your address: [round 1](src/data/round1/balances_eligible.json) and [round 2](src/data/round2/balances_eligible.json).
+If the balance there does not match what you think you had in that address, compare against these lists: [round 1](src/data/round1/all_balances_chronological.json), [round 2](src/data/round2/all_balances_chronological.json), where the balance for each of the snapshots is listed.
 Remember you need a balance of at least 1 IOP to receive Hydras, and only balances held for more than 4 days are eligible.
 If the address is not in the list, don’t worry.
 Your tokens may have been stored in a different address than you think.
 Go to *Help->Debug Window->Console*, enter `listaddressgroupings` and hit return.
 The console window will display all the addresses your wallet used for your transactions.
 Check that list against the first list and you should find the tokens you’re looking for.